dotenv-org/dotenv-org.github.io/docs/integrations/cloud66/nodejs.md

 Learn how to make Cloud 66, Node.js, and Dotenv Vault work together in a simple web app.
 This tutorial assumes you are already familiar with `.env` files and know [how to sync them](/docs/tutorials/sync).

+You can find a complete [example repo here](https://github.com/dotenv-org/integration-example-cloud66-nodejs).

 ## Initial setup
 Create an `index.js` file, if you haven't done so already and process the environment variables in it and proceed with a standard Node.js `http-server` setup.
 Reference the module, indicate the port, and add some dynamic HTML with an environment variable to confirm it works beyond local.